What is colic, and how can it be avoided?

 Here are a few tips:

-• A continuous access to water is necessary for the well-being of the equine animal.
-In addition, dehydration of the horse increases the risk of colic.
+• A continuous access to water is essential to the horse's well-being.
+Moreover, dehydration increases the risk of colic.

-• In the stable, if the horse is prone to colic, it is advisable to regulate your food intakefor example in replacing straw (responsible for many colic) by a woodchip litter box.
+• In the stall, if the horse is prone to colic, it is advisable to regulate feed intakefor example by replacing straw (responsible for many colics) with wood shavings.

 We hope you enjoyed this article!